SalmanFarcyKA/SalmanFarcyKA/README.md

 - 👋 Hi, I’m @SalmanFarcyKA
-- 👀 I’m interested in ...Cyber Security
+- 👀 I’m interested in ...Machine Learning
 - 📫 How to reach me ...farcy899@gmail.com